nodeshift/nodejs-reference-architecture/docs/development/accessibility.md

 the recognized standard for making a web application accessible.
 The teams members have found the
 [WCAG quick reference](https://www.w3.org/WAI/WCAG21/quickref/) a useful reference for working with the guidelines.
+The [WAI-ARIA Authoring Practices Examples](https://www.w3.org/TR/wai-aria-practices/examples/) provide a comprehensive list of exemplary widgets complete with code snippets and live demos.

 In the teams experience testing/validation of accessibility requirements will be against the front-end and not the APIs provided by the Node.js back-end.
 The result